Letting Jesus Lead

 I like to think of ministry as “Jesus Christ in action.”
 Ministry is not what we do for the Lord, but what He does in and through us.
 The most important part of any ministry is not slick training or fancy programs, but staying close to Jesus so we can dance.
 When you dance with Him, you will see God accomplish more than all you can ask or imagine (Ephesians 3:20).
 You will bear much fruit, as Jesus promised to those disciples who remain in Him (John 15:5).

 Here is what I’ve learned after many years of dancing with the Lord.
 A woman with a heart that dances has a heart of devotion to God and prioritizes her time alone with Him.
 Your quiet time alone with God is at the heart of your dance with Him.
-In your quiet time, you engage in the most precious parts of your dance—communion, prayer, contemplation of what God says in His Word, surrender, resolve, and commitment.
+In your quiet time, you engage in the most precious parts of your dance—communion, prayer, Bible study and contemplation of what God says in His Word, surrender, resolve, and commitment.
 Every time you grab your Bible, imagine His standing invitation to dance with Him all across the pages of His Word.
 Every day is a new adventure, for God speaks His Word with purpose into your life (see Isaiah 55:10-11).

 Yet a challenge in the dance may be surrendering to the Lord in difficult days – or months or even years.
 I had been in a dark night of the soul for a number of years beginning with a move from San Diego to the Palm Springs area.
 My husband and I had experienced leaving our friends, our church, and the house we loved, changing our professions, and starting a new life.
 I struggled against the Lord’s lead as we danced.
 Against this backdrop of weariness and fatigue, I heard a distressed voice on the other end of the phone line one morning when I tried to call my mother.
 The voice was not my mother’s, but her neighbor’s, crying and telling me my mother had fallen and was being rushed to the hospital by paramedics.
 As I cared for my mother’s neck fracture, I began a long journey to the dark side of suffering.
 I struggled with feelings of desperation, depression, and loneliness.